-Common stock covered hereby 13,308,913 shares, consisting of 4,985,723 shares currently outstanding Up to 4,161,595 shares issuable upon exercise of our outstanding warrants (the "Warrants"); and Up to 4,161,595 shares issuable upon exercise of options (the "Options").
-Common stock outstanding as of May 10, 2011 46,601,758 shares Use of proceeds We will not receive any proceeds from the sale or other disposition of common stock by the selling stockholders.
-In the event that the outstanding Warrants, the Options and the Option Warrants are exercised for cash, we may receive up to a total of approximately \$18.9 million in proceeds.
-However, we cannot predict the timing or the amount of the exercise of these securities.
+Common stock covered hereby

+Up to 100,000 shares of our common stock to be offered for resale by the selling stockholder following issuance upon exercise of the amended and restated warrant.

+Common stock outstanding as of May 24, 2011 46,603,321 shares

+Use of proceeds

+We may receive proceeds in connection with the exercise of the amended and restated warrant, if and when exercised by Kingsbridge.
+However, we cannot predict the timing or the amount of the exercise of this warrant.
 Any proceeds we may receive will be used by us for general corporate purposes, including capital expenditures, the advancement of our drug candidates in clinical trials, such as our "SEAMLESS" pivotal Phase 3 trial of oral sapacitabine, and to meet working capital needs.
 The amounts and timing of the expenditures will depend on numerous factors, such as the timing and progress of our clinical trials and research and development efforts, technological advances and the competitive environment for our drug candidates.
 We expect from time to time to evaluate the acquisition of businesses, products and technologies for which a portion of the net proceeds may be used, although we currently are not planning or negotiating any such transactions.
-As of the date of this Prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from the exercise of the Warrants, the Options and the Option Warrants by their holders.
+As of the date of this Prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to us from the the exercise of the warrant by Kingsbridge.
 Accordingly, we will retain broad discretion over the use of these proceeds, if any.
-Risk factors The shares of common stock offered hereby involve a high degree of risk.
-See "Risk Factors" beginning on page 9.
-Dividend policy We currently intend to retain any future earnings to fund the development and growth of our business.
-Therefore, we do not currently anticipate paying cash dividends on our common stock.
-Trading Symbol Our common stock currently trades on the NASDAQ Global Market under the symbol "CYCC."